Security Portfolio Forum Director

-John Linford is the Forum Director of The Open Group Security Forum and Open Trusted Technology Forum.
-As staff at The Open Group, John supports the leaders and participants of the Security Forum in utilizing the resources of The Open Group to facilitate collaboration and follow The Open Group Standards process to publish their deliverables.
-Prior to joining The Open Group in June 2019, John worked as a Lecturer for San Jose State University, teaching courses in Economics.
+John Linford is the Forum Director of The Open Group Security Portfolio, which is comprised of the Security Forum, Open Trusted Technology Forum, and Assured Dependability Work Group.
+As staff at The Open Group, John supports the leaders and participants of Forums and Work Groups in utilizing the resources of The Open Group to facilitate collaboration and follow The Open Group Standards process to publish their deliverables.

 Trusted Systems Consulting